Your Happiness Plan: 6 Steps to Starting Your Happiness Journey

 Well, it turns out that mindfulness is the equivalent of calculus and kindness is the equivalent of long division?
 This is why, to successfully increase your happiness, you have to follow the right steps, and practice the right skills, in the right order.

 Step 1: Clarify Why You Are Building Your Happiness

 We are far more likely to do something when we know why we're doing it.
-To create greater motivation to increase our own happiness, we have to have clarified for ourself why we are even bothering with this darn happiness thing.
+To create greater motivation to increase our own happiness, it's helpful to clarify for ourself why we are even bothering with this darn happiness thing.

-When clarifying your why, be specific.
-Note all the reasons why building your happiness is an important goal for you and why you are willing to put in major effort to do it.
+When clarifying your "why", be specific.
+Note all the reasons why building your happiness is an important goal for you and why you are willing to put in the effort to do it.